10 ways to get the best deal on your travel money

-Get the most bang for your buck, Euro, or rand!
-Our guest financial expert Claire Connachan shares 10 of her most valuable industry secrets on how you can get the best exchange rates on your travel money.
+You've saved money on flights and your hotel room - now get the most bang for your buck, Euro, or baht!
+Our guest financial expert Claire Connachan shares 10 insider tips on how you can get the best exchange rate on your travel money.

 Foreign exchange has its very own jargon.
-Learn the lingo so you don’t get led up the garden path when purchasing your dosh.
-For example:
+Learn the lingo so you don’t get led up the garden path when purchasing your holiday money:

 - sell rate: what you get when you exchange pounds